Baker/dnsbuddy.co/README.md

 - Lookup WHOIS information for domains, IPs and ASNs.
 - Bulk lookup of DNS records across multiple providers.
 - Find subdomains for a given domain.
 (This is still a WIP - not the most efficient, but it works)
-- Breakdown the different types of mechanisms being in a domains SPF.
+- Breakdown the different types of mechanisms being in a domains SPF and follow an unlimited amount of `includes` and `redirects`.
+- Breakdown and validate the different parts of a DMARC record.
+(Also handles defaults if not present.)

 ## Backend